Transfer Admission - FAQs

 A. If you officially withdrew from Saint Mary's and have earned college credit from another accredited institution since leaving, then you should complete a transfer application.
 If you officially withdrew from Saint Mary's but did not earn college credit elsewhere, then you should send a written request to the Office of Academic Affairs stating your reason you wish to return.
 In either case, you will be notified of your readmission status after your application or request has been evaluated.

-A. As a general rule, college-level courses that were taken at an accredited institution that you received a grade of C or better may be transferrable.
-We will accept a maximum of 68 credits from other accredited institutions.
+A. As a general rule, college-level courses that were taken at an accredited institution that you received a grade of C or better may be transferable.
 Once you apply to transfer to Saint Mary's, an official transfer credit evaluation will take place.
 Click here for more information about our credit transfer policy.

 A. We encourage you to take courses that will fulfill general education requirements at Saint Mary's.
 You can fulfill some of our gen. ed. requirements through English, foreign language, social sciences and humanities, lab sciences, religious studies and theology, fine arts, and mathematics courses.